andrewdavidmackenzie/flow/README.md

 You need [Git](https://git-scm.com) to clone the repo.

-You need 'make' and a rust toolchain (rustup, cargo, rustc) to build from source.
+You need `make` and a rust toolchain (rustup, cargo, rustc) to build from source.

 There is a make target `config` to install pre-requisites, so try `make config`.